repzilon/StarfoxView/README.md

 ### Developers
 Before cloning the repository, allow me to draw your attention to the following:

-* Requires Visual Studio 2022
+* Requires Visual Studio 2022 or JetBrains Rider (2024.1 or newer)
-* Requires .NET Standard 5.0 / 6.0
+* Targets .NET Framework 4.6, 4.8 and Unified .NET 5.0 and 6.0 (SDK-style projects)
-* Requires Windows Presentation Foundation package included
+* Requires *Windows* Presentation Foundation to run and debug (but can be compiled with Rider on Mac)

 After cloning the repository, there are some additional things to note:

-* This project has NuGet packages, ensure they are installed and updated.
+* This solution has NuGet packages, ensure they are restored.
+Many are version-locked to ensure every target framework uses a compatible version.
-* Project references should all be valid, you shouldn't need to edit project references.
+* *This fork* also needs a back port fork of geometry4Sharp set up as a project reference, clone https://github.com/repzilon/geometry4Shsarp/ to a directory *a*side the StarfoxView directory.

 ### Enthusiasts
 People who just want to explore the StarFox source code.

-Refer to the *Packages* section for the latest build, if one is available.
+Refer to the *Packages* section for the latest build *upstream*, if one is available.

 Once the latest build package has been downloaded, place it somewhere you won't lose it.
 (Shorter paths are generally safer)